vijavenka/PlaywrightTest/README.md

 |/utils/ApiReqres.spec/ <br />

 # Execution
-To execute the api test: npm run apitest
+To execute the api test: npm run apitest <br />
-To execute the ui test: npm run webtest
+To execute the ui test: npm run webtest <br />

 # Reports:
 index.html report is created in playwright-report folder of the project